Rebecca Witter, Ph.D.

 Representative Publications

 Witter, R. and D. Powell.
-Forthcoming.
+2022.
 Phantoms within and beyond the frame: Stirrings of justice amidst specters of rural capitalism.
 Engagement: A blog published by the Anthropology and Environment Society.

 Witter, R. 2021.
 Why Militarized Conservation may be Counter-productive: Illegal Wildlife Hunting as Defiance.
 Journal of Political Ecology 28(1): 175–192.